Top Posts

 Within minutes, they were finding lions, elephants, giraffes, birds and creatures we would never have noticed ourselves.

-Later, while driving around Namibia, we saw plenty of self-drive tourists wandering around Etosha looking slightly confused and often stopping randomly in the hope of finding wildlife.
+Later, while driving around Namibia, we saw plenty of self-drive tourists driving around Etosha looking slightly confused and often stopping randomly in the hope of finding wildlife.

 The guides know where animals were last seen, understand behaviour patterns and communicate with other guides throughout the day.

-If wildlife is your number one priority, especially in Etosha, we would strongly recommend joining a guided safari.
+If wildlife is your number one priority, especially in Etosha, we would strongly recommend paying for a local guided safari.
+They will pick you up at the lodge in an open sided raised 4×4 and take you around the park while you take photos.

 You can’t beat sitting in the back of an open sided 4×4 taking photos while the guides do the spotting.